-To install a custom certificate
+To install a custom certificate into the CA bundle

-To install a custom certificate, use the certificate_installer script.
+To install a custom certificate into the CA bundle of the everRun system, use the certificate installer script.
 Using this script, you can install a custom SSL certificate, recover a previously used or build-in certificate, and display information about a certificate currently in use or previously used, as follows:

-- Install a custom certificate (non HTTPS-only mode): - i.
+- Install a custom certificate on the host machine (non HTTPS-only mode): - i.
 Copy a certificate to the /tmp folder of the host machine. - ii.
 Issue the following command: